IStranger/yii-search-virtual-attribute/README.md

 yiiSearchVirtualAttribute
 =========================

-Search of values of virtual attributes of yii ActiveRecord (for example, in CGridView)
+Search (for example, ajax filters in CGridView widget) of values of virtual attributes of yii ActiveRecord

 This class under active development.